tulparlabs/PalatisSoftPWM/README.md

 - Erratic PWM operation
   - The interrupt load is too high.
 Use `PalatisSoftPWM.printInterruptLoad()` to determine the interrupt load.
 You can decrease the interrupt load by setting less PWM levels with `SOFTPWM_DEFINE_OBJECT_WITH_PWM_LEVELS()` or `SOFTPWM_DEFINE_EXTERN_OBJECT_WITH_PWM_LEVELS()` or setting the PWM frequency lower in `PalatisSoftPWM.begin()`.
 - LED brightness changes between low brightness PWM values are larger than at brighter PWM values.
-  - This is caused by the way LEDs work and is not caused by a problem with the library.
+  - This is caused by the way LEDs work.
 If possible, use more PWM levels or never allow the LED to get dimmer than the level below which the difference between PWM levels is too distinct.
 - `error: expected constructor, destructor, or type conversion before '(' token` compile error  when using `SOFTPWM_DEFINE_PINn_CHANNEL()` or `SOFTPWM_DEFINE_PINn_CHANNEL_INVERT()`.
   - The Arduino pins for the microcontroller model you're using are not defined.
 Use `SOFTPWM_DEFINE_CHANNEL()` or `SOFTPWM_DEFINE_CHANNEL_INVERT()` instead.